perfanalytics/pose2sim/README.md

 - copy there the images or videos of the checkerboard
 - set [calibration] type to 'checkerboard' in your `Config.toml` file, and adjust other parameters.

-Open an Anaconda prompt or a terminal. \
+Open an Anaconda prompt or a terminal, type `ipython`.\
 By default, `calibrateCams()` will look for `Config.toml` in the `User` folder of your current directory.
 If you want to store it somewhere else (e.g. in your data directory), specify this path as an argument: `Pose2Sim.calibrateCams(r'path_to_config.toml')`.

 ```